 AI and Preventable Healthcare Professional Mistakes

 At a minimum, healthcare should not harm patients, mainly through medical errors.
-However, human mistakes by healthcare professionals are a continual challenge for successful patient care and a crucial well-recognized performance indicator (KPI) of medical and healthcare facilities.
+However, healthcare professionals’ mistakes are a continual challenge for successful patient care and a crucial well-recognized performance indicator (KPI) of medical and healthcare facilities.
 Market research reports that hospitals experience a level of fatalities resulting from preventable errors, comparable with heart disease and cancer.

 Over the years, many research studies have struggled to quantify the direct and indirect costs of measurable medical human errors.
-The most recent research, from National Center for Biotechnology Information, reported measurable human error cost in the US at about US$17.1 billion, with 2,500 additional deaths and over 10 million excess days missed from work due to short-term disability.
+From National Center for Biotechnology Information, the most recent research reported measurable human error cost in the US at about US$17.1 billion, with 2,500 additional deaths and over 10 million excess days missed from work due to short-term disability.

 Many fatal errors are associated with healthcare technology design flaws, as found in system algorithms and calculations and interpretation and use of the healthcare systems by healthcare professionals supporting patient care and research activities.

-According to The Institute of Medicine, a medical error is “The failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim.”
+Institute of Medicine defines a medical error as the failure of a planned action to be completed as intended or using a wrong plan to achieve an aim.

-The Quality Interagency Coordination Task Force, a Federal Agency for Healthcare Research and Quality, describes a medical error as a “failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim.
-Errors can include problems in practice, products, procedures, and systems” (AHRQ, 2001).
+The Quality Interagency Coordination Task Force, a Federal Agency for Healthcare Research and Quality, describes medical error as a failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim.
+Errors can include problems in practice, products, procedures, and systems.

 Healthcare AI Value-Add Solutions